Skip to main content

 Updates from Washington

 News from Capitol Hill and statehouses across the country shifts rapidly, so it’s important to stay up to date.
-Here, you’ll find the latest information on policies impacting people with Parkinson’s and their loved ones.
-Learn how The Michael J. Fox Foundation and our nationwide network of Parkinson’s policy advocates are working to effect positive change for our community.
+Here, you’ll find the latest information on the policies that The Michael J. Fox Foundation and our nationwide network of policy advocates are working on to support the Parkinson's community.

 • Capital Building